Reasons to visit the Yanacocha Rescue Centre in Pastaza

 6) Another important aim of Yanacocha is to raise awareness about the negative impact of having illegal animals.

 7) In order to raise awareness, they have started to showcase some of the species that have been rescued.
 The showcase takes place at 11:30 am and 3:30 pm.
 Visitors learn about the aim of the foundation while admiring free-flight demonstrations with some of the birds, and how important they are for us and life on the planet.

 It is heart-warming to see all the effort and love that volunteers pour into helping the animals in Yanacocha.
 They come from all over the world, to stand for the environment.
 They know how to help the animals in keeping their stress levels down

 I had the opportunity to meet Sylvie Saint Sevin and Patrice Turpeau who were visiting from Bordeaux France, they sat next to us and enjoyed sharing a bit about their experience here.
-They had been a bit in the northern part of Ecuador and then was recommended to come to Yanacocha in Pastaza for the jungle experience.
+They had been a bit in the northern part of Ecuador and then were recommended to come to Yanacocha in Pastaza for the jungle experience.
 For them, Yanacocha was “really nice, really interesting, and perfect for those who have little time to visit.
 We loved to see the caimans, the turtles, all the flora from the Amazon Rainforest.
 And loved the place.¨

 How to get to Yanacocha Rescue Center